oprojects/oprojects.github.io/pages/Scipy.md

 ```

 ## Current Status and Supported Features
+* Integrated to the plugin system in ROOT
+* Support to pass jacobian and Hessian
-This a basic prototype, it does not support constraints
+* It does not support constraints (Under development)

-and many features that can be implemented!
+Many features that can be implemented coming soon!